Proposal would cut car-tab fees in half for Washington drivers

-Two Senate bills that address ongoing issues with Sound Transit will be heard Tuesday in the Senate Transportation Committee.
+Two Senate bills that address ongoing issues with Sound Transit were heard Tuesday in the Senate Transportation Committee.
 One of the bills would affect a strongly debated topic: the cost of car tabs.

 Senate Bill 5042 would change the vehicle valuation method used to determine car-tab fees.